When Should My Baby First See the Dentist?

 "They're just baby teeth — they'll fall out anyway."
 We hear this often, but baby teeth serve critical functions:

-- Space holders for permanent teeth — losing a baby tooth too early can cause crowding and alignment problems
+- Space holders for permanent teeth — losing a baby tooth too early can cause crowding and alignment problems that require orthodontic treatment later

 Choosing the Right Dentist for Your Baby